-If the maximum absence(s) is exceeded, the result will be an administrative drop from the class.
 The student may petition to be placed back into the course (re-enrolled), and the situation will be considered by the Academic Affairs Committee before re-enrollment is granted.
 The \$150 re-enrollment fee will apply and must be paid along with any other outstanding tuition and fees prior to the reinstatement in the course which must take place no more than 30 days from the administrative drop.
-The number of weeks in the 7-week or 14-week plan will resume to the week where the drop occurred.
+The number of weeks in the Course Completion Plan will resume to the week where the drop occurred.
 For example, if the student was dropped on week 4, upon re-enrollment they would resume on week 4.
-The student must complete the course within the allotted time frame of their course completion plan (e.g., 7-week/14-week).
+The student must complete the course within the allotted time frame of their course completion plan.
 No further absences are allowed after re-enrollment.
 If the student does not complete within the allotted time frame, a grade of "W" will be applied to the student's transcript and the student will retake the course and pay all applicable fees.